PFTL/website/content/blog/22_Step_by_step_qt.rst

 Layout of the Program: MVC design pattern
 -----------------------------------------
-What we are going to do before continuing improving the user interface is to improve the code itself by developing different modules and classes that can be easily imported from the main file.
+What we are going to do before continuing improving the user interface is to improve the code itself by developing different modules and classes that can be easily imported from a main file.
 When we refer to the names of the files, we will use **bold** characters, to avoid confusion.
 All the files should be located in the same folder, doesn't really matter where on your computer as long as you have write access.

 Developing great and sustainable programs is a tough task that involves much more thinking than coding.
 There is no recipe that satisfies absolutely everyone.
 However, there are some common practices that can make your program much clearer to newcomers.
 There is a common pattern in programming known as the Model-View-Controller (MVC).
 You can read a lot about it, and most likely you will find plenty of examples on how to use it when developing websites.